 If you're not embarrassed about getting down on your tummy, the hillside flowers make interesting foreground accents.

 Go inside the historic fort and climb to the top level for unique views and angles.

 The bridge looks beautiful in the morning from Fort Point, with the sun shining on the side that faces you.
 It's also beautiful at sunset and after dark when the lights are on.

 If you drive on Lincoln Avenue to Baker Beach, you can get some gorgeous photos of the bridge from the water level.
 Turn right onto Lincoln from the south vista point parking lot to get there.
 Along the way, be on the lookout for ships approaching and leaving the San Francisco Bay.

 This spot is best in late afternoon.
 It's even more spectacular if you go on the day when the tide is the highest of the year (normally in November).
-And if you're lucky, you might get there just as a storm was clearing, like I did.
+And if you're lucky, you might get there just as a storm was clearing.

 Walking on the Golden Gate Bridge

 You'll also find plenty of excellent photographic opportunities by walking on the bridge.
 The pedestrian walkway is on the east side - that's the side that faces the city of San Francisco.
 Bicycle traffic goes on the west side.